thesecretlab/diary/Steps.md

 2. Drag in a Switch.
 Put it above the Date Picker, and to the right.
 3. Drag in a Label.
 Set the text to "Show reminder".
 Align it with the Switch.

+Next, we'll connect the interface to code.

+1. Open DYReminderViewController.h in the assistant.
+2. `#import` DYNote.h.
+3. Add a `DYNote` property called `note`.
+4. Switch to DYReminderViewController.m.
+5. Connect the switch to an outlet called `reminderSwitch`, **and** to an action called `reminderSwitchChanged`.
+6. Connect the date picker to an outlet called `datePicker`.